Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Bronze circular structure map| ©Bill Bartlett

-This is a fantastic option to consider if you're travelling to London as a family as the tickets at the box office do not include travel to the Harry Potter Studios Park and the attraction is located a long way from central London (about an hour away).
+Packs are available which include both admission to the Warner Bros.
+Studios and bus transfer to and from the attraction and are a fantastic option to consider if you are travelling to London as a family as the box office tickets do not include travel to Harry Potter Studios Park and the attraction is located a long way from central London (approximately one hour away).

 Choose the departure point for your transfer